Stankec/dotfiles/README.md

 # Customising

 The preferred way of customizing dotfiles is to maintain your own fork of this repository.
-This will ensure that we have a standardized environment for new employees, with wich all the current employees should be already familiar and comfortable.
+This will ensure that we have a standardized environment for new employees, with which all the current employees should be already familiar and comfortable.

 # Updating